Ebira people: Family life, food and social system

 In the early history of the Ebira people, the family was headed by the father or the oldest male who acted as the provider, religious leader, and protector of the family (Ireh).
 Other important social systems are compounds (Ohuoje) which are composed of related or kindred patrilineal families, Ovovu, the outer compounds, and then lineages (Abara), composed of several related compounds.
 The Clan (Iresu) is a community of kindred lineages in Ebiraland and is led by the Otaru.
 Clan identities are distinguished by symbols: mostly animals such as leopards, crocodiles, pythons, or buffalo.
 The affairs of the community were managed by a group of elder male members each representing related lineages.

 The principal occupation of Ebiras is farming.
 They cultivate maize, yams, cassava, and vegetables.
-In the nineteenth century some communities cultivated and traded beni seeds as "gorigo".
+In the nineteenth century some communities cultivated and traded benne seeds as "gorigo".

 Ebiras are also known for the weaving of clothing, crafts, hair making and they are generally very industrious.

 The Ebira people also have peculiar ways that they prepare their meals which are only distinct to them and form their identity.
 The Ebira people bring to the world Ọve, which is made from water yam and usually made with a particular kind of leave.
 This is typically what we know as moi moi but with the difference that Ebiras make this moi moi out of water yam (Evina) rather than the typical beans that many Nigerians are used to.

 Contemporary Ebira social life has seen changes over the years, though farming is still a dominant occupation.
 Many Ebiras are influenced by Western and contemporary Nigerian culture and live in urban settlements.
 Behaviors such as polygamy and a close relationship with a related lineage are fading and the Attah or Ohinoyi is no longer the dominant political authority within the land.
 Another new tradition embraced by the Ohinoyi was handing out chieftaincy titles to individuals named to be “Taru” or “Ohi” as is common in many other Nigerian cultures.

 Ebira territory such as Ajaokuta is cosmopolitan as a result of the construction of a steel mill in the town.